digininja/burp_collab_scripts/README.md

 # Burp Collaborator Scripts

+## My Setup

+In my setup I've installed collaborator in `/opt/burp` and created a symlink from `/opt/burp/burpsuite_pro.jar` to the latest version of the jar file.
+This way I can keep old versions around but the symlink always points to the latest version.
+The scripts here all assume that the system is setup like this, if you want to keep your own setup then you will need to adjust the file locations appropriately.

 ## Start Scripts

 Rather than have to start and stop Collaborator by hand, I've created a start script and a systemd service file to make the process a lot easier and to fit with standard Linux services.